 The other day, I heard from a dear lady who confessed that she was struggling with unforgiveness toward someone who had deeply hurt her.
 The thing that was most discouraging to her was that she had been under the impression that she had gotten over her negative feelings toward this person.
 When the old familiar pangs of resentment resurfaced, she realized that she still had some residual ill feelings.
 I tried to reassure her by reminding her that forgiveness is, in fact, a process.
 It takes time, and we simply can't rush it.
-We can make the decision to forgive --which is our part, and which the Lord won't do for us --but then we must rely on God to give us the divine enablement (grace) to let go of the hurt, the anger, and the bitterness.
+We can make the decision to forgive - which is our part, and which the Lord won't do for us - but then we must rely on God to give us the divine enablement (grace) to let go of the hurt, the anger, and the bitterness.

 There are a number of ways we can cooperate with God to overcome feelings of unforgiveness.
 One way is to stop talking about how others have hurt or offended us.
 Talking about it just keeps us bleeding.
 And it keeps our negative emotions stirred up, when we desperately need them to calm down.
 If we need to initially vent, we can share our feelings with a godly person who we can trust, but then we need to keep quiet about it.
 And we should never forget that the Lord should be the first One that we turn to.
 He is the best listener we will ever find, and He's the only One who can really help and heal us.

-Another way to cooperate with the Lord in this area is to stop thinking about how we've been hurt or mistreated.
-The Bible says that we are to "cast down" the wrong kinds of thoughts, and make all of our thoughts "obedient to Christ."
-(2 Corinthians 10:5) The Message Bible describes this as "fitting every loose thought and emotion and impulse into the structure of life shaped by Christ."
+Another way to cooperate with the Lord in this area is to stop thinking about how we have been hurt or mistreated.
+The Bible says that we are to "cast down" the wrong kinds of thoughts, and make all of our thoughts "obedient to Christ".
+(2 Corinthians 10:5 NKJV) The Message Bible describes this as "fitting every loose thought and emotion and impulse into the structure of life shaped by Christ."
 With the help of the Holy Spirit, we can discipline our minds, instead of always being at the mercy of our fleshly thoughts and impulses.
 Let your mind dwell on how others have hurt or offended you, and you will become more and more agitated, angry, and bitter all the time.
 Pretty soon, your mind and your body will begin showing signs of strain and illness.

 Isaiah 8:11 (NLT) says - "The Lord has said to me in the strongest terms: 'Do not think like everyone else does.'"
 If you are struggling with feelings of unforgiveness today, I urge you not to think like everyone else would in your situation.
 Cooperate with God to adopt a new attitude - and lay hold of the peace, joy, and freedom that are found in a life lived for Christ!